TonyOrtega-Rally/sbt-contraband-example/README.md

   )
   ```

-  This should generate something like the following output:
+  This should generate something like the following:

   ```scala
   import sjsonnew.support.scalajson.unsafe.{Converter, PrettyPrinter}